shidel/except70/README.md

 convention (near or far) as the procedure or function in which the TRY procedure is used to assign the exception handler.

-You can then use RAISE to in any function or procedure at any level of nesting or recursion that is called by the code that contains the TRY-DONE to break immediately out to the assigned acception handler.
+You can then use RAISE in any function or procedure at any level of nesting or recursion that is called by the code that contains the TRY-DONE.
+It will immediately break out to the assigned acception handler.

 You cannot nest TRY/DONE within the same procedure/function.
 You need to provide a new function/procedure that has its own TRY-DONE and EXCEPTION handler.

 You can use TRY/DONE/RAISE inside procedures or functions which already have an assigned exception handler.
 Therefore in such a sub-function, you can raise an error.
-Then, in its exception handler either process and ignore it.
-Or, raise another exception to trigger the parent exception handler.
+Then in its exception handler, either process or ignore it.
+Or even, raise another exception to trigger the parent's exception handler.

-The EXCEPTION information record is clear when the TRY procedure is used to assign the handler.
-Therefore, if you want to use a TRY-DONE within an exception handler to process an exception, you will likely want to copy the EXCEPTION record to retain its information before you start a new TRY-DONE block.
+The EXCEPTION information record is cleared whenever a TRY procedure is used to assign an exception handler.
+Therefore, if you want to use a TRY-DONE within an exception handler to process the error of an exception, you will likely want to copy the EXCEPTION record to retain its information before you start a new TRY-DONE block.

-You are only permitted to adjust the memory allocated for nesting exception handlers when not within any TRY-DONE blocks (Excluding the primary TRY-DONE that is defined byte the EXCEPT.PAS unit itself and will terminate a program).
+You are only permitted to adjust the memory allocated for nesting exception handlers when not within any TRY-DONE blocks (Excluding the primary TRY-DONE that is defined inside the EXCEPT.PAS unit itself and will terminate a program).
 The memory for the handlers is allocated on the heap in a single block to prevent memory fragmentation.
 The default of the unit is to allocate enough memory for 64 nested handlers.
 That "should" be plenty for a well structured program.
 But if you may need more, you can increase it before you start using TRY-DONE to handle additional exceptions.
 Yes, they could be allocated and released as needed.
 Yes, it could grow or shrink.
-But, both will cause fragmenting of the heap of you use it for storage of other data.
+But, both would cause heap fragmentation.
 It's best to just set your capacity once at the beginning of the program and forget about it.

 There is also a simple ATTEMPT function.
 You can provide it the address of a procedure which takes no parameters.
 You must either have the {$F+} compiler directive enabled or